appacademy/prep-work/App-Academy-prep-work.md

 ## Exercises

 Practice makes perfect!
 Do these exercises.
-You don't have to turn them into us, but you will need the practice :-)
+You don't have to turn them in to us, but you will need the practice :-)

 * [Learn to Program](http://pine.fm/LearnToProgram/)
  * ch1-ch10